-First grade is an exciting time of transition for your students!
-To help make it the best year ever, we’ve scoured our WeAreTeachers HELPLINE group on Facebook and the web for some of the best tips and ideas for teaching 1st grade.
-While it by no means covers every possible topic, we hope this list of gems will inspire you, whether you are a brand new teacher or a veteran.
-And, we’ve organized the list by topic to make it easy to cruise for ideas!
+First grade is a year full of adventure!
+First grade learners begin to see themselves as readers, writers, mathematicians, scientists, and more.
+To help make it the best year ever, we’ve scoured our WeAreTeachers HELPLINE group on Facebook and the web for some of the best tips and ideas for teaching first grade.
+While it by no means covers every possible topic, we hope this list of gems will inspire you whether you are a brand-new teacher or a veteran.
+And we’ve organized the list by topic to make it easy to cruise for ideas!

 Getting Your Classroom Ready

 Need ideas?
 We’ve gathered real-life first grade classrooms for you to browse!

 Not sure what exactly you need for the first grade classroom?
 Don’t worry, we’ve got you covered with this list of essential first grade classroom supplies.

 3. Welcome your students with a big, colorful bulletin board

 Seeing their names up on the wall will help students instantly feel at home, and the bright colors will create a festive mood in the classroom.
 Check out these bulletin board ideas.